"All our dreams can come true, if we have the courage to pursue them. "

 Østlendingen - Norwegian newspaper

-Title – Christine made music for a huge Disney film
+[COVER STORY] – Title – Christine involved in making music for a huge Disney film

 Nordlys - Norwegian newspaper